 - The principal – this is the person who made the commitment under the surety bond; and

 - The surety – this is the person that pays the obligee because they assured the obligee that the principal can do the job.

 A side note – European surety bonds are issued by banks and are called “Bank Guarantees” in English and “Caution” in French.
 They pay money to the limit of guarantee in the event of the default of the Principal to promote his obligations to the Obligee, without referring by the Obligee to the Principal and against the Obligee's single confirmed declaration of case to the bank.

 Back to the US – with a surety bond, the surety agrees to support, for the benefit of the obligee, the legal guarantees (commitments) made by the principal if the principal fails to uphold its assurances to the obligee.

-The contract is formed so as to cause the obligee to deal with the principal, i.e., to show the trustworthiness of the principal and guarantee performance.
+The contract is formed so as to cause the obligee to deal with the principal, i.e., to show the trustworthiness of the principal and guarantee performance under the surety bond. .
 Thus, the obligee gets some comfort with regard to the principal so that they can form a contract with the principal.

-The principal will pay a price (usually annually) in exchange for the surety’s (bonding firm) fiscal backing so that they can get this surety bond.
+The principal will pay a price (usually annually or per job) in exchange for the surety’s (bonding firm) fiscal backing so that they can get this surety bond.
 The principal is willing to pay for the surety bond because then they can get the contract and start some profit-paying work.

-So, what happens if the principal cannot perform?
-Well, that circumstance, the surety will investigate the situation and determine if there is a valid claim (sometimes, the obligee complains, but that complaint is without merit).
-If the claim is valid, then the surety will pay it.
+So, what happens if the principal cannot perform under the contract that is guaranteed by the surety bond?
+Well, that circumstance, the surety will investigate the situation and determine if there is a valid claim under the terms of the surety bond (sometimes, the obligee complains, but that complaint is without merit).
+If the claim is valid, then the surety will pay it per the terms of the surety bond.
 The surety then looks to the principal for reimbursement of the amount paid on the case and any lawful charges sustained.